spencermountain/garbage-patch/README.md

 1. **get()** is more-forgiving<br/>
    if you give it a path '/foo/typo/9/wrong' that doesn't exist,<br/>
    it will just say - '_haha! no problem! **undefined**! ✌_'

+   also, a trailing slash is allowed - `/foo/`

 2. **apply()** changes in-place (mutable)<br/>
    -and before you think _'hey this guy has never seen that Rich Hickey talk'_ - I have seen that one.<br/>